The Norman Conquests: In BriefKey Facts relating to Alan Ayckbourn's The Norman Conquests.

 - In 1975, Alan Ayckbourn held the record for the most plays being performed in the West End with five productions; this was as a result of the concurrent productions of The Norman Conquests trilogy alongside Absurd Person Singular and Absent Friends.

 - The Norman Conquests was published in hardback by Chatto & Windus in 1975, marking the first mass-market publication of an Ayckbourn play.
 This remains one of the most collectible published editions of Alan Ayckbourn's plays.
+It has never been out of print since

 - The trilogy was filmed in 1977 with Tom Conti as Norman and was incredibly popular in both the UK and the USA.
 The UK broadcast marked the first time that six hours of prime-time viewing had apparently ever been dedicated to a living playwright.
+It has also been adapted for the radio twice and as an audiobook.

 - It is the only play by Alan Ayckbourn to have been released on video cassette, DVD, digital download / streaming, audio cassette, CD and as a digital audio download!